parrt/msds501/notes/functions.md

 where the second line means that an empty list gets no output.

 The processing steps now need to load the numbers into memory as we did with the program that computed averages.
-The programming pattern we need to solve this problem is the *map*, which will apply the `line` function to each X coordinate in the list.
+The programming operation we need to solve this problem is the *map*, which will apply the `line` function to each X coordinate in the list.
 It helps to look at the operation visually:

 <img src=images/XY.png width=300>